 Does not like aspects of the translation or script or both.
 If the reviewer was not engaged in the localization process before delivery, this could be an expensive fix both in cost and schedule.

 - Language Expansion Not Managed

-Translation from one language to another usually involves expansion of text (more characters) and expansion of the script for voiceovers.
-Expansion causes problems with slide layout design and synchronization of voice recordings with slide content.
+Translation from one language to another usually involves the expansion of text (more characters) and expansion of the script for voiceovers.
+The expansion causes problems with slide layout design and synchronization of voice recordings with slide content.
 If not managed well, the presentation looks/sounds sloppy and disjointed.